-For more information regarding the iRACE program, please contact the iRACE Director Dr. Nicole Ennis.
+For more information regarding the iRACE lab, please contact the iRACE Director Dr. Nicole Ennis.

 Email: nicole.ennis@med.fsu.edu.